Yellow Palace

 The Yellow Palace (ᠰᠢᠷᠠ ᠣᠷᠳᠣᠨ Shar ordon) was an imperial residence of the Bogd Khan, ruler of Mongolia.
 It was located in the centre of Urga, today Ulaanbaatar.
 It was also known as the Dechingalav Temple.
 The structure originated in 1739.

 It was one of the main residences used for state ceremonies.
 The site dates back to the 17th century.
 A new residence called the "Green Palace" was built starting in 1893.
 Other residences were the "White Palace" and the "Brown Palace".
-The Yellow Palace complex existed until the late the 1930's when it was demolished by the authorities.
+The Yellow Palace complex existed until the late 1930's when it was demolished by the authorities.